actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

 ## 2 - Extend the workflow to deploy to staging

 Time to put everything into action with a real deployment.
-In previous labs, you built the application and packaged it into a container image, which was then published to the GitHub Container Registry.
+In previous labs, you built the application and packaged it into a container image, which was then published to the GitHub Container registry.
 To launch the application, you need to run this container image.
 Multiple methods exist to achieve this, such as through Azure Container Instances, Azure Web Apps for Linux, or within a Kubernetes cluster like Azure Kubernetes Services (AKS).
 Additionally, Azure offers a managed web app service known as Azure Web Apps, capable of running container instances.
 For this workshop, you will deploy the container image to Azure Web Apps.

 A recommended best practice for deployments involves defining resources via code (Infrastructure as Code or IaC).
 This project comes equipped with [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) scripts that detail the entire infrastructure.
 However, alternatives like Terraform can also be used for that purpose.